 The Frontier is a restaurant in which memories are made and long held onto.
 Just as citizens of my generation remember precisely where they were and what they were doing when John F. Kennedy was assassinated, practically everyone in Albuquerque remembers their very first visit to the Frontier.
-It’s wholly unlike any other restaurant in the Duke City–an institution, a Route 66 landmark on historic Central Avenue and a bastion of inexpensive, but good food (it’s not hoity toity enough to be called cuisine).
+My first visit was in 1982 with my Air Force friend and colleague Gene Johnson who took me to The Frontier for breakfast in advance of helping him bail hay for a full day.
+The Frontier is wholly unlike any other restaurant in the Duke City–an institution, a Route 66 landmark on historic Central Avenue and a bastion of inexpensive, but good food (it’s not hoity toity enough to be called cuisine).

 The Frontier has long been a refuge for UNM students, generations of which have studied long into the night in relative quiet (compared to a dorm room) and safety.
 For nearly two decades, it served studious or hungry patrons 24 hours a day, 7 days a week, 365 days a year.
 In October, 2006, operating hours were scaled down because fighting often ensued among drunken revelers who got the munchies after their favorite watering holes closed down.